AgileVentures/av-static-website/source/blog_articles/2017-03-22-debugging-by-blog.html.markdown

 	features/vcr_cassettes/Reachskills_volunteer_opportunities/
 ```

 which I can now add, and things should pass reliably on CI.
 So my original diagnosis of a JavaScript timing issue was incorrect.
 VCR/PuffingBilly are powerful tools, but it seems rather easy for developers of all skills levels to impale themselves on them.
 I'm not sure what the best way forward is.
 It reminds me of Donald Norman's "The Design of Everyday Things" in which he points out how an incorrect mental model of something can make its use terribly problematic.
 His example is from a fridge thermostat, but I can see exactly the same pattern here.

 The real difficulty in some ways is the interaction between the caching of network interaction and the git version management.
 We've got some similar issues on WebSiteOne.
 More blogs to come on this I think.
 I also wanted to get onto outstanding questions on other PRs from Marouen and Olena, but that will need to wait till tomorrow as it looks like the MOOC might be cranking up to go live and so I'm needing to get alot of things in gear very quickly.
-At least blogging about the debugging process is helping ensure that I actually get some sticky things unblocked, rather than just navel gazing about why everything socio-technical processes are so hard :-)
+At least blogging about the debugging process is helping ensure that I actually get some sticky things unblocked, rather than just navel gazing about why all socio-technical processes seem so hard :-)